Bob's Model T Software Page

 |

-program that you load into memory by putting the MENU cursor over it and
+by putting the widebar cursor over LCD1J4.CO and

 |